brianlopez-it/network-traffic-analysis/README.md

 # network-traffic-analysis
-Network traffic analysis project using network analyzer from cybersecurity training
+Network traffic analysis project using tcpdump from cybersecurity training